fleetdm/fleet/docs/02-Deploying/03-Configuration.md

 based log in so that there is a fallback method for logging into Fleet in the event of SSO configuration problems.

+### Enabling SSO for existing users in Fleet

+To enable SSO for existing users as an admin, go to the Settings page, then click on the Users tab.
+Locate the user you want to enable SSO for and on the actions dropdown menu for that user, click on "Enable single sign on".

 #### Okta IDP Configuration

 ![Example Okta IDP Configuration](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/okta-idp-setup.png)